nowmovesoft/yii-filepond-assets/README.md

 ### Assets conformity

 Basic namespace is `nms\filepond`.
-If you want to connect wrapper or plugin, you don't need not connect FilePond itself directly.
+If you want to connect wrapper or plugin, you don't need to connect FilePond itself directly.
 It will connect automatically.

 | FilePond Script | Yii Asset |
 |-----------------|-----------|